amazon-ion/ion-docs/_books/ion-1-1/src/macros/system_macros.md

 Templates are given here as normative example, but system macros are not required to be implemented as template macros.

-The macros that can be defined as templates are included as system macros because of their broad applicability, and so that Ion implementations can provide optimizations for these macros that can short-circuit the regular macro evaluation.
+The macros that can be defined as templates are included as system macros because of their broad applicability, and so that Ion implementations can provide optimizations for these macros that run directly in the implementations runtime environment rather than in the macro evaluator.
+For example, a macro such as [`add_symbols`](#add_symbols) does not produce user values, so an Ion Reader could bypass evaluating the template and directly update the encoding context with the new symbols.

 ### Stream Constructors